Lauren M Reilly

 she/her

-Lauren M Reilly merges community engagement and environmental stewardship through her art.
+Lauren M. Reilly merges community engagement and environmental stewardship through her art.
 She earned a Bachelor’s degree in Fine Art from Skidmore College in 2015, after which she worked in production pottery, a glass gallery and studio, and as a jewelry maker.
 She later transitioned into designing residential and commercial gardens in New York City, continuing her artistic practice as a member of Undertown Studio in Greenpoint.
-In 2019, she relocated to Miami to pursue a Master’s degree in Coastal Zone Management from the University of Miami’s Rosenstiel School, where she researched the intersection of climate science, urban parks, and human well-being.
+In 2019, she relocated to Miami to pursue a Master’s degree in Coastal Zone Management from the University of Miami’s Rosenstiel School, where she researched the intersection of climate science, urban parks, and human wellbeing.